inpla/inpla/README.md

 ### Interaction rules with expressions on attributes
-In interaction rules, attributes can be managed by using a modifier `int`.
+In interaction rules, attributes must be recognised by the modifier `int` in order to operate these.
 - Example: Incrementor on an attribute:
 ```
 >>> inc(result) >< (int a) => result~(a+1);